codermanchris/derps_restedxp/README.md

 To use this addon create a folder called derps_restedxp in your AddOns folder for your Turtle WoW installation.
 Download the files and put them inside that folder.
+Alternatively, you could clone this repo in your AddOns folder.

 You can drag the frame anywhere you want.